Hotell/rex-tils/README.md

 **`AnyFunction = (...args: any[]) => any`**

-- use this instead of `Function` type constructor
+- use this type definition instead of `Function` type constructor

 **`StringMap<T> = { [key: string]: T }`**